LiskArchive/lisk-template/README.md

 ## Goals of this repository

-1. To gather standards, patterns and workflows which we adopt, in order to provide a central source of truth regarding our "current thinking", which can then be applied to individual Lisk projects as and when appropriate.
+1. To gather standards, patterns and workflows which we adopt, in order to provide a central source of truth regarding our “current thinking”, which can then be applied to individual Lisk projects as and when appropriate.
 1. To serve as a base for new projects.

 ## Usage

 When starting a new Lisk project, use this repository as a base.
-With a few small customisations, you will have a skeleton project up and running in a few minutes.
+With a few small customizations, you will have a skeleton project up and running in a few minutes.
 The easiest way to bootstrap a new project is using the `bin/bootstrap.sh` script:

 ```sh
 curl --silent --user my_github_username "https://raw.githubusercontent.com/LiskHQ/lisk-template/master/bin/bootstrap.sh" | bash -ls my-fresh-lisk-project